-Most rose species are native to Asia, although some roses are native to parts of Europe, North Africa, and North America.
+Most rose species are native to Asia, although some are native to parts of Europe, North Africa, and North America.
 Many roses can grow in USDA Hardiness Zones 4 to 11.
-However, Zones 5 to 8 provide the best conditions for almost all roses.
+However, in my experience, Zones 5 to 8 provide the best conditions for almost all roses.
 These Zones have moderate temperatures and mild winters.

 Rose Flower Native Range

 Roses are native throughout the Northern Hemisphere, with most species originating from Asia.
 Some rose species are native to parts of Europe, North Africa, and North America.
 These days, many roses are grown in gardens around the world outside of their native range.

 Members of the Rosa genus hybridize easily, which explains why there are thousands of rose cultivars.
 When breeding a new hybrid rose, horticulturalists may combine two roses that have different native ranges.
 This allows breeders to cultivate particular traits such as winter hardiness or a more extended flowering season.

 Suitable Growing Zones for Roses

 Roses can be grown in USDA Hardiness Zones 4 to 11, depending on the exact variety.
 Winters in Zones 1 to 3 are too harsh for any roses if they’re left outside.
 However, gardeners in these areas may be able to grow hardier roses in pots as long as the roses are protected during the winter.

 The most suitable growing zones for almost all roses are Zones 5 to 8.
 These climate zones provide moderate to warm temperatures and reasonable amounts of rainfall.
 Crucially, these areas also have mild winters, meaning most roses can be left outside all year round.